HoelzelJon/MM25-Cpp-Starter-Pack/README.md

 4. Run `mm play .`
     * This will build the bot in the given directory (`.`) and then starts a game in which your bot fights against itself.
     * On Windows, if an `mm play` command fails, make sure to close any Java SE Runtime Binary processes with Task Manager.
+    * run `mm play` with the `--logfile [filename]` option set from within Bash Subsystem for Windows to get a log for a game
+         * then run `mm play` with the `--input [filename]` option set from the Windows command prompt to view the game

 5. To run two different bots against each other, run `mm play bot1_directory bot2_directory`.
 6. To submit your bot, run `mm push .`

 Use `mm help` for more information!

 # Game API Information
-The header file (`strategy.h`) has a list of functions that you should implement, as well as other functions that you may use from the API.
+The header file (`strategy.h`) has a list of functions that you should implement, and a list of functions to get data from the game are in `api.h`.

 *Note: you should not need to edit the files inside of `Resources`.*